Residential Compostables Pickup in St. Louis

 Paper towels and napkins with food remnants, dirt or water are perfectly good to go in your bucket!
 Please do not include paper towels or napkins with any sort of cleaner on them.

 We make pickups between 7 a.m. and 5 p.m on your neighborhood-specific pickup day.
-We'll send you a helpful text the night before!
+We'll send you a helpful email the night before!

 We turn your scraps into amazing compost right here in St Louis's West End neighborhood!
 You are helping to build urban farms and the local food web with what would otherwise have been waste!

 Sure thing!
-Team members have the option to receive a compost giveback once yearly.
-It takes about 6 months to get it perfect, so that is how long we ask members to be with us before receiving their first compost giveback.
+Team members have the option to receive a compost once yearly, and we do compost giveback with bucket swaps in the Spring and Fall.
+It takes about a full year for our special process, though we only ask members to be with us for 6 months before receiving their first compost giveback.

 You will be requested to pay a bucket replacement fee of $15.